Get High Grade Copper Jan 2025 (HGF26) Daily Historical Prices using this API

 Metals-API Overview

-The Metals-API is a powerful tool designed to provide real-time and historical data for various metals, including copper.
+Metals-API is a powerful tool designed to provide real-time and historical data for various metals, including copper.
 This API empowers developers to build applications that require precise metal pricing information, enabling them to make informed decisions based on accurate data.
 The API's capabilities extend beyond mere price retrieval; it offers a suite of features that can be leveraged for comprehensive market analysis.

 Key Features of Metals-API